December Webinar: Kea Configuration with Stork

 We’d like users of this software to please let us know how it worked for you and what operating system you tested on.
 Feel free to share your configuration or use case.
 Also we would like to hear whether the documentation is adequate and accurate (please open tickets for documentation omissions and errors).
 We want to hear from you even if everything worked.

 Professional support for Kea is available from ISC.
-We encourage all professional users to consider this option: Kea maintenance is funded with support subscriptions.
-For more information on ISC’s DHCP software support see https://www.isc.org/dhcp-subscription/.
+We encourage all professional users to consider this option; Kea maintenance is funded with support subscriptions.
+For more information on ISC’s software support, please visit our Support page.
 Free best-effort support is provided by our user community via a mailing list.
-Information on all public email lists is available at https://www.isc.org/community/mailing-list
+Information on all public email lists is available at https://www.isc.org/mailinglists.

-If you have any comments or questions about working with Kea, please share them on the Kea Users List .Bugs and feature requests may be submitted via the ticket tracking system at https://kea.isc.org.
+If you have any comments or questions about working with Kea, please share them on the kea-users list.